isaacnmm/pestpolicy-hugo2XX/content/posts/best-garden-tiller-for-a-woman/index.md

 You can also adjust the wheels to allow for transportation from the store/garage to the garden.

 Earthquake MC43 is also compatible with the DK43 dethatcher which allows you to remove thatch leaves, roots and stems from your lawn.
-Large amounts of thatch will [cover your lawn](https://vtechworks.lib. vt. edu/bitstream/handle/10919/93111/BSE-97. pdf? sequence=1) and hinder the uptake of nutrients.
+Large amounts of thatch will [cover your lawn](https://vtechworks.lib.vt.edu/bitstream/handle/10919/93111/BSE-97.pdf?sequence=1)and hinder the uptake of nutrients.

 Pros: - Powerful engine - Will do other garden tasks such as dethatching - Adjustable wheels - Lightweight - Gets through crop rows without causing damage